Home » beans, cookbooks, gluten free, pareve, reviews, sides, vegan, vegetarian

 I’m always interested in learning about the culinary traditions and philosophies of other cultures.
 Eastern cuisines in particular often fixates on the concept of warming and cooling foods.
 Maintaining a balance of the two within a meal, or strategically stimulating or calming ones system where imbalance is detected.
 This approach to balance and harmony has interestingly enough infused my approach to even Caribbean/Western cooking.
 I find myself trying to create harmony within dishes, adding cooling tomatoes when using fiery peppers for example.

 Each recipe in The Ayurvedic Cookbook lists whether it is aggravating, calming or neutral where each dosha is concerned.
 Dals like this one, being tridoshic, are ideal for all body types, which is wonderful because it tastes soo soo good.
 Aromatic with chadon beni, coconut, geera (cumin) seeds, and pumpkin.
-This is currently my dal of all dals.
-For my own personal tastes I added a tad more coconut than would qualify as a ‘garnish’, and I also used an immersion blender at the end to partially puree the liquid.
-Give it a try and let me know :)
+Although I still make a more traditional Trinidadian dal, this is currently my dal of all dals.
+There is just something about the way that the sweetness of the pumpkin compliments the creamy warmth of the split peas and once the coconut and cilantro are stirred in at the end, oh my!
+Flavour fuh so!
+For my own personal tastes I added a tad more coconut than would qualify as a ‘garnish’, and I also use an immersion blender at the end to partially puree the liquid.
+With Divali fast approaching why not give it a try and let me know 🙂

 From The Ayurvedic Cookbook: